joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

 ### Acceptance Criteria

-Define the pass/fail conditions for this feature using the Given-When-Then format:
+Define the pass/fail conditions for this feature using the Given-When-Then format.

-- Given:
-  - ***Context***
-- When:
-  - ***Actions***
-- Then:
-  - ***Expected results***

 Example:

-- Given:
-  - A user is in the settings menu
+- Given a user is in the settings menu
-- When:
-  -  The user toggle the "Dark Mode" switch
+- When they toggle the "Dark Mode" switch
-- Then:
-  - The UI should switch to a dark-themed interface.
+- Then the UI should switch to a dark-themed interface

 ### Additional Notes